 When we launched Data Events back in March, we knew that this was a game changing feature for our platform.
 Unlike most new features, which add some tightly designed core piece of functionality, Data Events opened the door for users to design their own custom workflows and processes within their data collection forms.

 Below are some real world examples of how folks are taking advantage of Data Events for workflow automation, quality control, translating and more!

 This example demonstrates how to build an OGC Filter to query a GeoServer WFS instance and use the results in a choice list.
 For this particular example, we want to list all the streets within 100 meters of our current location so we can do some field addressing without having to enter the street names.
 MassGIS maintains a GeoServer instance which includes roads from the Massachusetts Department of Transportation (MassDOT).
 We will be querying the massgis:GISDATA.EOTROADS_ARC layer, parsing the results as GeoJSON, and adding the STREETNAME property to a choice list.

 Dynamically translate form elements

 Compare photo location to record location

 This example demonstrates how to add quality control checks on photos by checking to see if they were taken in the same geographic area as the record.
 If the photo’s geotagged location is more than 20 meters from the record’s location, the user will be alerted.

 Launch Google Street View

 If you’ve built some interesting workflows with Data Events, we’d love to hear from you.
-If all this sounds intriguing, but feels a bit overwhelming, our Integrations Team is always available to help build out and script your custom workflow.
+If all this sounds intriguing, but feels a bit overwhelming, our Professional Services Team is always available to help build out and script your custom workflow.